 By law, companies must give each employee at least one month’s notice about their annual holidays so that the employees can schedule their days off appropriately.

-• Points to remember – The law states that annual leaves should also be granted to part-time employees.
+• Points to remember – The law states that annual leaves should be accessible by part-time employees also.
 However the employer will decide how long and how many leaves to take.

-What are the types of annual leave ?
+What are the types of annual leave in UAE ?

 The UAE grants the following kinds of annual leaves to its employees: